esling/esling.github.io/_pages/atiam-ml-10-data-complexity.md

 **Cross-validation and cherry picking**

+Cross-validation is a statistical technique to estimate the prediction error rate by splitting the data into training, cross-validation, and test datasets.
+A prediction model is obtained using the training set, and model parameters

 We will see in the following how to adress these problems and a few useful tricks to do so.

 </div>{: .notice--blank}